 Texas has asked the full 5th Circuit Court of Appeals to rehear the case and allow the law to stay on the books while the state requests Supreme Court review.
 The full Court of Appeals is considering both motions, and Texas has vowed to apply SB 14 in the current election, notwithstanding the fact that three courts have struck the law down, and that when the law was applied during the November 2014 election, it cut many voters out of the political process.

-On September 17, 2013, the Brennan Center and co-counsel filed suit in federal court challenging S.B.
-14, Texas’s strict photo voter ID law on behalf of the Texas State Conference of the NAACP and the Mexican American Legislative Caucus of the Texas House of Representatives (MALC).
+On September 17, 2013, the Brennan Center, Lawyers’ Committee, and co-counsel filed suit in federal court challenging SB 14, Texas’s strict photo voter ID law on behalf of the Texas State Conference of the NAACP and the Mexican American Legislative Caucus of the Texas House of Representatives (MALC).

 Texas SB 14 was originally enacted in 2011.
-It is one of the strictest photo ID laws in the nation, requiring voters to present photo identification from a very limited list before being allowed to vote.
-The law allows Texans to vote with a Texas concealed handgun license, but not with an ID from a public university or a tribal identification card.
 The law’s strict requirements disproportionately prevent certain groups of voters, including African-American and Latino citizens, from voting in person.